odoo/owl/doc/reference/props.md

 - a boolean: indicate that the props exists, and is mandatory.
 - a constructor: this should describe the type, for example: `id: Number` describe the props `id` as a number
+- an object describing a value as type.
+This is done by using the `value` key.
+For example, `{value: false}` specifies that the corresponding value should be equal to false.
 - a list of constructors.
 In that case, this means that we allow more than one type.
 For example, `id: [Number, String]` means that `id` can be either a string or a number.